Political positions of Susan Collins: Elections

 On December 21, 2017, Collins was one of six senators to introduce the Secure Elections Act, legislation authorizing block grants for states that would update outdated voting technology and establish an independent panel of experts to work toward development of cybersecurity guidelines for election systems which states could choose to adopt, along with offering states resources to install the recommendations.

 In October 2018 Collins cosponsored, together with Chris Van Hollen and Ben Cardin, a bipartisan bill that if passed would block "any persons from foreign adversaries from owning or having control over vendors administering U.S. elections."
 Protect Our Elections Act would make companies involved in administering elections reveal foreign owners and inform local, state, and federal authorities if said ownership changed.
 Companies failing to comply would face fines of $100,000.

 In May 2019, Collins and Democrat Amy Klobuchar introduced the Invest in Our Democracy Act of 2019, which would direct the Election Assistance Commission to provide grants for continuing education in election administration or cybersecurity for both election officials and employees.
 Klobuchar stated that the bill "would ensure that election officials have the training and resources to improve cyber-defenses ahead of future elections."

 Hate crimes

-In April 2017, along with Democrats Kamala Harris and Dianne Feinstein and fellow Republican Marco Rubio, Collins cosponsored a resolution condemning hate crimes related to ethnicity, religion, and race.
+In April 2017, along with Kamala Harris, Dianne Feinstein, and Marco Rubio, Collins cosponsored a resolution condemning hate crimes related to ethnicity, religion, and race.
 The resolution's text cited incidents reflecting an increase in anti-Semitic hate crimes throughout the United States and incidents of Islamic centers and mosques being burned in Texas, Washington, and Florida and asked the federal government to cooperate with state and local officials to increase the speed of its investigations into hate crimes.
 In a statement, Collins said, "The recent rise in the number of hate crimes is truly troubling and is counter to American values.
 No individual in our society should have to live in fear of violence or experience discrimination."